wagnerjfr/mysql-innodb-cluster/README.md

     "groupInformationSourceMember": "mysql2:3306"
 }
 ```
-And afer some seconds, it's back `ONLINE` again, but as a "slave" in "R/O" mode.
+And afer some seconds, it's back `"ONLINE"` again, but as a "slave" in `"R/O"` mode.
 ```console
  MySQL  mysql-router:6447 ssl  JS > cluster.status();
 {